Currencies of Puerto Rico: Banco Español de Puerto Rico

-On May 23, 1887, Maria Christina of Austria and Victor Balaguer, Spain's Overseas Minister, signed a royal decree proposing the creation of a royal bank in Puerto Rico.
+On May 23, 1887, Maria Christina of Austria and Victor Balaguer, Spain's Overseas Minister, signed a Royal Decree proposing the creation of a Royal Bank in Puerto Rico.
 A waiting period of three months was imposed to those interested in pursuing the project, who had to present a business proposal as dictated by the order.
 Two proposals were formally presented and taken under consideration.
 One of these, was presented by the Sociedad Anónima de Crédito Mercantil de Puerto Rico (lit.
-"Puerto Rico Mercantile Credit Company"), which was represented by Manuel Vicente Rodríguez, Enrique Vijande, Guillermo Mullenhoff, Pablo Ubarri Capetillo and José Caldas, with all of them serving as the group's directors.
+"Puerto Rico Mercantile Credit Company"; SACMPR), which was represented by Manuel Vicente Rodríguez, Enrique Vijande, Guillermo Mullenhoff, Pablo Ubarri Capetillo and José Caldas, with all of them serving as the group's directors.
 The other one was presented by a coalition of French and Spanish bankers.
 The proposal which bore the signature of Francisco Lastres and Eulogio Despujols, who acted as their representatives, was ultimately accepted.

 On May 5, 1888, a second royal decree was issue, officializing the creation of the Banco Español de Puerto Rico, which received a charter validity of 25 years.
-This grant of authority was awarded to Enrique Vijande y Loredo, José Caldas y Caldas and Pablo Ubarri, the members composing this partnership.
-The bank wasn't established immediately, this was because the currency being used in Puerto Rico was Mexican silver, which created problems and delayed the establishment date until early 1890.
-Until this point, the Sociedad Anónima de Crédito Mercantil de Puerto Rico continued in service, before disappearing in April.
+This grant of authority was awarded to Enrique Vijande y Loredo, José Caldas y Caldas and Pablo Ubarri, a group of San Juan merchants and directors of the SACMPR.
+The bank was not established immediately, this was because the currency being used in Puerto Rico was Mexican silver, which created problems and delayed the establishment date until early 1890.
+Until this point, the SACMPR continued in service, before disappearing in April.